Share

 August 14, 2024

 Charles Aznavour was renowned for his music, but his life was also one of bravery and dedication to human rights.
 Born Shahnour Vaghinag Aznavourian in Paris in 1924, he rose from humble beginnings to become one of the most beloved and enduring figures in French music.
-His journey from the son of Armenian immigrants to a global music icon is a story of resilience, talent, and an unwavering commitment to his roots.
+His journey from the son of Armenian immigrants, who’s mother was a survivor of the Armenian genocide, to a global music icon is a story of resilience, talent, and an unwavering commitment to his roots.

 During World War II, Aznavour and his family risked their lives to protect Jews and Armenian refugees in Nazi-occupied Paris.
 Their home became a sanctuary for those fleeing persecution, with the family providing shelter, false identity papers, and other forms of assistance.
 These courageous acts of resistance were later honored through a tribute in the Garden of Rescuers.
 The event, organized by WASNS member Professor Yair Auron and supported by the French Embassy, celebrated the Aznavour family’s bravery.
 At the ceremony, Charles Aznavour received special recognition not just as a legendary singer, but as a symbol of moral courage.
 The event was attended by hundreds, including France’s ambassador to Israel, Hélène Le Gal, and featured moving performances by artists such as Achinoam Nini, Gil Dor, and Armenian singer Ashut Gasparian.